Generalized fractional Dirac type operators

 \section{Abstract}

-We introduce a class of fractional Dirac type operators with time-variable coefficients by means of a Witt basis and the Riemann-Liouville fractional derivative with respect to another function.
+We introduce a class of fractional Dirac type operators with time variable coefficients by means of a Witt basis, the Djrbashian-Caputo fractional derivative and the fractional Laplacian, both operators defined with respect to some given functions.
 Direct and inverse fractional Cauchy type problems are studied for the introduced operators.
 We give explicit solutions of the considered fractional Cauchy type problems.
-We also use a recent method \cite{su20} to recover a variable coefficient solution of some inverse fractional wave and heat type equations.
+We also use a recent method to recover a variable coefficient solution of some inverse fractional wave and heat type equations.
 Illustrative examples are provided.